VA Loan Child Care Costs

 How VA Loans Count Child Care Costs

-The DTI Side of the Equation
+The DTI Side of the Calculation

 The Residual Income Side